- 09.00 Registration and refreshments

 Small Group Sessions

-There will be two sessions of short 30 minute talks at 11.30 and 13.30.
-Each talk will be repeated twice.
-Some talks will only be given on one day.
-Here is the timetable.
+There will be two sessions of short 30 minute talks at 11.30 and 13.15.
+Each talk will be given twice

-- Mathematics and the Laws of Nature: A Variation on a Theme of Wigner, Dr Jens Bolte
+- Mathematics and the Laws of Nature: A Variation on the Theme of Wigner, Professor Jens Bolte

-- Primes, Perfect Numbers and Amicable Numbers, Dr Rainer Dietmann
+- Prime Numbers, Perfect Numbers and Amicable Numbers, Professor Rainer Dietmann

 - The Liar Game, Dr Mark Wildon